 Freshwater resources are central to the cultural identity and future of the Yahara Watershed.
 Our outreach and education program builds on the widely acknowledged importance of water to the long-term vitality of the region and is supported by the foundation of our research.
 This program includes an innovative set of outreach and education activities designed to reach diverse stakeholders, including residents of the Yahara Watershed and citizens of Wisconsin; undergraduate and graduate students at UW-Madison and Edgewood College; and policy makers at local, state, national and international levels.

-We are developing an interpretive “Water Walk” along the shore of Lake Mendota on the UW-Madison campus (along the well-used Lakeshore Path), and a virtual online “Water Walk” in collaboration with the UW-Madison Lakeshore Nature Preserve.
+We have developed an interpretive “Water Walk” along the shore of Lake Mendota on the UW-Madison campus (along the well-used Lakeshore Path), and a virtual online “Water Walk” in collaboration with the UW-Madison Lakeshore Nature Preserve.
 Interpretive signs along the Water Walk will consist of ~10 stations where the science issues confronting the watershed will be explained through pictures and text.
 A handout and map of the walk will be available online.
 7 short videos, developed by Brianna Laube may be watched online or downloaded to your smart phone and taken along on a walk at Lakeshore Path

 For formal educational activities geared specifically for K-12 students, we are partnering with the existing programs operating through the North Temperate Lakes Long-term Ecological Research Site (NTL-LTER) and the Center for Biology Education (CBE) at UW-Madison.
 NTL-LTER has a long history of effective educational outreach programs, and the findings and activities of our work is feeding directly into these activities.
 Research and methods have been developed and tested for K-12 students, middle and high school science teachers, and for undergraduate introductory biology and ecology courses.